phylliswany/DS-Interview-Preparation/Regression-Models.md

 * Prediction interval at $x_0$ se, $\hat{\sigma}\sqrt{1 + \frac{1}{n} + \frac{(x_0 - \bar{X})^2}{\sum_i(X_i - \bar{X})^2}}$

 * Both intervals have varying widths: least width at the mean of the $X$ s

+## Multivariable Regression

+* The least square estimate for the coefficient of a multivariate regression model: regression through the origin with the linear relationship with the other regressors removed from both the regressor and outcome by taking residuals

+* If we want an adjusted relationship between $Y$ and $X$: keep taking residuals over confounders and do regression through the origin

+* The interpretation of a multivariate regression coefficient: the expected change in the response per unit change in the regressor, holding all of the other regressors fixed

+## Regression Models